doomedcat17/scpier/README.md

   - Images, videos and audios sources ([more info here](#image-video-audio))
   - Tags
   - Last revision time
-  - Author's nickname (page crator from history section)

 What is **NOT** scraped:
+  - Author's data (planned for future, problems with htmlunit's webclient)
   - Animations and all interactive elements
   - CSS styling (classes, `<style>` elements etc.)
   - Forms and other inputs